Catenology/cassielawfirm/src/_members/team-fukuoka-akiyama.markdown

 weight: 2 #this is for sorting order
 ---

-### About
-When you became a dispute, important, or "why" it was turned into this kind of situation?
-I thought to be a viewpoint.

-To elucidate the "Why?"
-Of one by one, we will propose a solution how to become everybody the benefit of the requester.

 ### Work and Education
 - Fukuoka Bar Association
 - Nagoya University School of Law